alliarnold/plantsforwater/README.md

 From that hopeful stage, my design process ended up shrinking towards where the data and my javascript skills allowed.
 I do hope to had more "oceanic" animations to my designs going forward - including things like making the circles in my nitrogen chart float/bounce like they are in water.

+I ultimately focused more so on what I could best control with my skill level - the aesthetics of the visual language, things like referencing the sea and the materials in the pallet.
+For example, the background for my circle chart shows a gradient that reflects water gradually becoming clean as the nitrogren removal increases with the different species.

 2. Things inspired me during the design development workshop:

 URL: https://github.com/alliarnold/plantsforwater/blob/main/images/palette1.png